genrou2004/BankingServiceAPI/README.md

 ## Overview

 This repository contains the implementation of a backend service (`BankingServiceAPI`) and its event-driven consumer counterpart (`ConsumerService`) for a financial institution.
 The system provides APIs for managing customers, accounts, and transactions, and integrates with Kafka for event-driven messaging.
-The service supports features such as account creation, money transfers, and transaction history retrieval, ensuring compliance with the requirements provided by Ferguson.
+The service supports features such as account creation, money transfers, and transaction history retrieval, ensuring compliance with the requirements provided.

 ---